pal-akash/server-bootstrap-workflows/README.md

 A GitHub Actions workflow that turns a fresh Ubuntu VPS into a Docker-ready server — without you having to SSH in and run commands manually.

-Works with DigitalOcean, AWS EC2, Hetzner, Linode, Vultr, Oracle Cloud, or any VPS running Ubuntu 20.04+.
+Works with VPS running Ubuntu 20.04+.

 ---